 - instead of wall-to-wall bookcases, consider getting a Kindle for your books.
 As your kids get older and devour more books, you might be grateful you don’t have 100 books for fifth graders when your teenager is graduating.

-- for some homeschool organization ideas for small spaces, look at a store that specializes in small spaces.
+- for some homeschool organization ideas for small spaces, look at a store specializing in small areas.
 Even if you can’t afford to buy the stuff, you can DIY some solutions for a small homeschool space.

 - use the great outdoors as your classroom.
 Spending a lot of time outdoors is a great idea anyway, and you have all the more reason to do it if you have a small homeschool space!

-Having a great homeschool room setup will help you to organize your thoughts and put you ahead of the game by having material, resources, and supplies you need ready for your family’s educational journey.
-Many parents can more clearly when they have things organized and in their right spot.
-This article helps you stay organized and adds a bit of fun to your day when you’re creating your schoolroom at home.
+Having an excellent homeschool room setup will help you organize your thoughts and put you ahead of the game by having the material, resources, and supplies you need ready for your family’s educational journey.
+Many parents can see more clearly when they have things organized and in their correct spot.
+This article helps you stay organized and adds a bit of fun to your day when creating your schoolroom at home.